Nissan Silvia: Circuit Racing

-Silvias have been raced successfully in the All-Japan Grand Touring Car Championship (now Super GT) and its predecessors.
-Both the S14 and S15 generations of the Silvia won the GT300 class championship in 1997 and 2001 respectively.
-In the late Eighties, when Group B was banned, S110 and S12 Silvias also saw limited success in rallying, mainly on endurance rallies.
+Silvias were raced successfully in the All-Japan GT Championship (now Super GT) and its predecessors.
+The S14 and S15 generations of the Silvia won the GT300 class championship in 1997 and 2001, respectively.
 During the S13's production, there was a one-make series in Japan.
 The S13s were also successful in racing in the IMSA GTU class during the 1990s.

 The Silvia S15 of Under Suzuki has dominated the Tsukuba circuit lap time record for some time.
 After it defeated the HKS CT230R LanEvo for the record in 2012, Under Suzuki's S15 has been resetting Tsukuba's lap time record.
 The latest lap record is currently timed at 50.366s, even faster than an official JGTC race car ARTA NSX.